Title 922 | Chapter 001 | Regulation 145

 (5)

-Have been approved for subsidized permanent custody at age sixteen (16) or older in order to continue receiving payment after age eighteen (18) up to age twenty-one (21), except for a child or youth who meets the exception to the age of majority, if the child or youth is:
+Have been approved for subsidized permanent custody at age sixteen (16) or older to continue receiving payment after age eighteen (18) up to age twenty-one (21), except for a child or youth who meets the exception to the age of majority, if the child or youth is:

 (a)